namin-amin/electon-app-create-react-app/README.md

-This app is a template electron app bootstraped in create-react-app
+This app is a template  for an electron app bootstraped in create-react-app

 yarn start : to start the App